 Family Support Process

-The CRAFFT tool and supplementary questions can be used to identify a young person’s substance misuse related needs via the Family Support assessment.
+A young person’s substance misuse related needs should be included in the Family Support assessment.
 See Family Support Process and Forms (Previously Common Assessment Framework) Procedure.

-Where screening indicates a potential substance misuse related need and/or where other unmet needs have been identified an Assessment will be carried out using the Family Support form.
+Where a potential substance misuse related need and/or where other unmet needs have been identified an Assessment will be carried out using the Family Support form.

 This Assessment will take place in universal and targeted settings and may be conducted by substance misuse specialist or non-substance misuse specialist professionals.